woctezuma/dungleon/README.md

 # Dungleon

-This repository contains Python code to study the rules of Dungleon.
+This repository contains Python code to study the hidden rules of Dungleon.

 [![Dungleon][img-cover]][game]